JustinGuan/ECS189L-Project/ProjectDocument.md

 ## Summary ##

-Embers is an immersive and thrilling fantasy action game where you embody a mystical forest spirit that is entrusted with a crucial task of protecting the sacred flame that is the heart of the magical forest.
-The flame serves as a lifeline of the forest, warding off evil spirits that want to engulf this place with darkness.
-As the forest spirit, your primary objective is to gather wood around the forest to sustain the flame’s radiant power.
-However, the further you venture into the forest the more risks occur.
-The game’s narrative is set in a mystical world on the brink of darkness.
-The spirit's effort in trying to revitalize the forest by awaiting for the sun’s rays of light.
-Embers offers an engaging user experience by combining elements of exploration, resource management, and tactical combat.
+A great wicked spirit has descended upon the mystical forest and seeks to engulf it.
+She is only held back by the mystical flame at the forest’s heart.
+She sends hordes of minions to destroy it, but your friend, Mystic Hare, guards it using the magic of the flame.
+As long as the strength of the flame endures, the forest and its inhabitants will be protected.

+You must search the forest collecting wood to fuel the flame.
+If you keep the flame alive long enough, the wicked spirit will exhaust all her strength.
+Then she will be forced to withdraw her minions and flee.

 ## Gameplay Explanation ##